C-Bone-UCL/CrystaLLM-pi/README.md

 All training should be done via configuration files (`.jsonc` format).
 These files specify model architecture, hyperparameters, data paths, and training settings.
 See example configs in `_config_files/training/` and review [`_args.py`](_args.py) for all available parameters.

+> The `Muon` optimiser is now available for training, see [this blog post](https://kellerjordan.github.io/posts/muon/) for details.
+Importantly, you cannot use deepspeed when using muon.
+Simply do not feed a deepspeed configuration file and it will work fine (multi-GPU training still supported).
+Muon speeds up and stabilises training without any performance trade-offs.

 <details>
 <summary> Base model training CLI example </summary>